At a glance

 Linking Letters

-Sometimes German uses a small letter to connect the parts of a compound word.
+Sometimes German slips a small letter between the parts of a compound word.
 These are called Fugenlaute (linking sounds).
-They are not always logical, but they are very common.
+They're not always logical, but they are very common, and getting them wrong is a quick way to sound non-native even when your grammar is otherwise solid.

 Here are some examples: